yueyuem77/database_project1/README.md

   - Has a unique identifier, user_id (Primary Key).
   - Can follow other users to build a network of followers.
   - Can create posts about games and reply to posts from other users.
-  - --Can post reviews for game
+  - Can post reviews for game

-- **Followers**: Each user has a list of followers, which allows for a networked social experience.
-Users can follow or unfollow each other.
-  - Users can view their `follower_list` to see who is following them.
-  - If the follow is one way, then the user who follow others are fans
-  - If the following is mutual, then the two user are friends

 - **Wish List**: Users can maintain a wish list of games they are interested in.
 This feature enhances user engagement by allowing them to bookmark games they wish to explore or purchase in the future.
-  - Each User only has one wish list
+  - Primary key set consists of uid and gameid
-  - Can be made visible to friends
+  - Can be made visible to followers

 - **Game**: Central to the platform, games are the items around which most interactions occur.
 Users can add games to their wish lists and write posts related to specific games.
-  - Has a unique identifier (game_id, platform_id)
+  - Has a unique identifier (game_id, platform)
   - Game can be on multiple platform
   - The application will maintain a catalog of games that users can interact with.

 - **Posts**: Users can post content and share their thoughts on games.
 Other users can engage by replying to these posts, promoting community discussions.

-- **Replies**: User can post reply to Post and Reply as well.
+- **Price**: Price is a weak entity set dependent on the existance of game.
+It is unique for every combination of game and country.

+- **Discount**

 ## 4. Technical Design Overview